FarmData2/squashMergeTest/README.md

 ## Overview

-This repository contains automated tools for managing pull request squash merges with conventional commit formatting.
+This repository contains a simple bash script allows a simplified workflow for handling pull request squash merges that adhere to conventional commit formatting.

 ### Scripts